 Leafy scraps will grow in water on a sunny indoor windowsill year-round.
 You can also transplant them from water into soil as soon as they show roots and new green growth.
 Use a decorative, soil-filled container or plant directly into warm garden soil.
 Plant your scrap so that soil covers the roots and base, but the top of the rooted scrap stays exposed.1,2

 Once you plant your newly rooted scraps into the garden, or your container plants move outside into summer sun, handle them just like the other vegetables and fruits you grow outdoors.
-Regular watering and natural-based fertilizers help provide extra nutrients.
-For help controlling unwanted outdoor insect pests, turn to trusted pesticides such as GardenTech® Sevin® insecticides.
+Moving fruits and vegetables to new locations can upset plants, so use Pennington UltraGreen Plant Starter with Vitamin B1 to reduce transplant shock and provide a micronutrient boost.

 Whatever type of pesticide you pick, always read the label and match your plant and pest problem to the product.
 Follow guidelines for treatable plants and the time needed between treatment and your harvest, known as pre-harvest intervals or PHI.
-For example, Sevin® Insect Killer Ready to Use treats lettuce up to one day before you harvest, but needs seven days between application and harvest for garlic or onions.
+For example, Sevin Insect Killer Ready to Use2 treats lettuce up to one day before you harvest, but needs 14 days between application and harvest for garlic or onions.

 By growing food from kitchen scraps, you can connect with nature, reduce food waste and have some fun, too.
 GardenTech brands are here to help you enjoy the rewards of growing — and regrowing — your own food.

 1. Smithsonian Gardens, "Don't Pitch It, Plant It!," Smithsonian Institution.